 - Troll: She pranks Bailey when they first meet.Bailey: What is your name? / I like your outfit.

 - True Companions: She eventually decides that the theatre kids are her family.

-- Tsundere: Whenever romantic options are chosen on her, she can be rather embarrassed about it, but then act sweet about it after getting over it.
+- Tsundere: Whenever romantic options are chosen with her, she tends to act embarrassed at first, but then act sweet about it after getting over it.

 - The Unfavorite: Bailey discovers accidentally that Skye is Brian's younger sister.
 When she sat on the Berry side and didn't support Brian in the game, her parents refused to take her home, and ditched her at school.
 They are also said to attend every one of Brian's athletic events, but then can't be bothered to come watch Skye perform in the play.